Home Legal Product Disclosure Statement

 The significant general risks of entering into Spot Contracts and the other foreign exchange transactions offered under this PDS are outlined in section 11 of this PDS, below.
 The significant specific risks of entering into a Spot Contract are as follows:

-• The transaction is legally binding as soon as it is booked it and you may not cancel it;
+• The transaction is legally binding as soon as it is booked and you may not cancel it;

 • You are liable for the full amount of the transaction plus any applicable Fees; and